Rashaad01/AM10-data-visualization/Final_Project/README.md

 ## BACKGROUND

 Every business venture is incentivized to scale in pursuit of its broader strategic objectives.
 For Olist, a Brazilian e-commerce marketplace dedicated to making products accessible to consumers, this is no different.
 As a young company, Olist aimed to connect small businesses with customers while managing all operational logistics and delivery requirements.
-After experiencing exponential growth in its early years, the CEO engaged our team to recommend strategies that would support their next major business objective:
+After experiencing exponential growth in its early years, the CEO engaged our team to answer a core question:

-To triple revenue within the next two years.
+**What strategies can help Olist triple its revenue in two years?**

 ## PROJECT OBJECTIVES
 In a meeting with the CEO, the following project objectives were defined: